lourycf/Youtube-Tab-Sorter/README.md

 Store the extracted files into a folder.

-Go to chrome://extensions, click Load Unpacked, Select the stored folder.
+Go to chrome://extensions > Click Load Unpacked > Select the stored folder.